bizurkur/mockfs/docs/pages/03-usage.md

 use MockFileSystem\Config\WindowsConfig;
 use MockFileSystem\MockFileSystem as mockfs;

-// Create the filesystem using Windows-style settings mockfs::create('', null, new WindowsConfig());
+// Create the file system using Windows-style settings mockfs::create('', null, new WindowsConfig());
 ```